 For more information about connecting a Linux device to the network, please see Aaron Sloman's page on connecting to campus WiFi (Computer Science Department).

+We no longer support the use of Windows XP, or Windows Vista on the network, due to these operating systems now being out of support by Microsoft.
 You may also be able to connect a device under a different operating system, however, IT Services can only support recommended systems.